chen0040/java-genetic-programming/README.md

 ### Create training data

-The sample code below shows how to generate data from the "Mexican Hat" regression problem:
+The sample code below shows how to generate data from the "Mexican Hat" regression problem (Please refers to the Tutorials.mexican_hat() in the source code on how to create the data):

 ```java
 List<Observation> data = Tutorials.mexican_hat();